Nelsonthe/Amazon_Sales_Performance_Analysis/README.md

 # 🧮 Key Calculations

-Three essential measures were created to support the analysis.
+Three key DAX measures were created to support the analysis, alongside Excel formulas used for additional KPI calculations.

 ### Total Orders